awsdocs/aws-cloudformation-user-guide/doc_source/cfn-windows-stacks-bootstrapping.md

 }
 ```

-Since executing all of the steps and installing SharePoint might take a while, but not an entire hour, the WaitCondition waits an hour \(3600 seconds\) before timing out\.
+Because executing all the steps and installing SharePoint might take a while, but not an entire hour, the WaitCondition waits an hour \(3600 seconds\) before timing out\.

 If all goes well, an Elastic IP is used to provide access to the SharePoint instance: